 To make our research accessible to practitioners in the field, we have developed plugins in the popular open source mesh processing software Meshlab.
-Currently this includes the Virtual Goniometer from our recent preprint.
+Currently this includes the Virtual Goniometer from our recent paper, cited below.
 More plugins will be available soon.

 There are currently two ways to access our plugins.

 - [New Method] Download and install the new (May 2021) release of Meshlab here and then download the Meshlab Extra plugins from here.
 Load the Virtual Goniometer plugin into Meshlab using the "Help->Plugin Info" menu.
 This method works in Windows, MacOS, and Linux, and is described in detail in our documentation (link below).
 Note there are two versions of the plugins, depending on whether you installed the single or double precision version of Meshlab.
 Meshlab should warn you if you try to use the wrong version.

 - [Old Method] Download and run the DMG installer for MacOS.
 After installing the DMG, you may have to open Meshlab for the first time from Finder->Applications by right clicking and selecting "open".
 You will get a message "MacOS cannot verify the developer of meshlab.
 Are you sure you want to open it?".
 Click Open anyway.
 This is only necessary the first time you open Meshlab after installing from the DMG.

 - If neither method above works, it is also possible to compile Meshlab from the C++ source code with the plugins included.
 This works well in Ubuntu Linux and MacOS.
 Please contact us if you want to pursue this method AMAAZE@umn.edu.

 The documentation for our Meshlab plugins is available here.

 If you use our plugins in your research, please cite our paper: